arktypeio/arktype/CONTRIBUTING.md

 ## Sending a Pull Request

-Redo is a community project, so Pull Requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+ArkType is a community project, so Pull Requests are always welcome, but, before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your Pull Requests small.
 To give a Pull Request the best chance of getting accepted, don't bundle more than one feature or bug fix per Pull Request.
 It's often best to create two smaller Pull Requests than one big one.